Tutorial: Boost performance of Azure Database for MySQL - Flexible Server with Azure Cache for Redis

 file.

-You may also use W3 Total cache to configure Azure Cache for Redis on your WordPress app.
+You might also use W3 Total cache to configure Azure Cache for Redis on your WordPress app.
 You can evaluate the performance improvements using Query Monitor plugin, which allows you to debug database queries and it also shows total database queries grouped by a plugin.